twiddlingbits/twr-wasm/readme.md

 See the example makefiles for a more complete list of clang and wasm-ld options needed.

-executeC takes an array where:
+callC takes an array where:
    - the first entry is the name of the C function in the wasm module to call
    - and the next entries are a variable number of parameters to pass to the C function, of type:
       - number - will be converted to int32 or float64 as appropriate